-Physics 1
+Physics I

 Prerequisite: algebra and plane geometry.
 This course is introductory to general physics, and consists of recitations, laboratory work, and classroom demonstrations.
 The mechanics of fluids and solids, heat, molecular physics, sound, light, magnetism, and electricity are studied.
 Three recitations, two laboratory periods per week.
+Two semesters.
+One unit.